 And of course, it can.

-Nestled in the Himalayas, Nepal is a hotspot for adventure lovers, religious pilgrims and origin of Buddhism.
+Nestled in the Himalayas, Nepal is a hotspot for adventure lovers, pilgrimages and origin of Buddhism.
 Called as the only Hindu Kingdom in the world, it is famous for icy glaciers, artistic monuments, diverse culture and exotic wildlife sanctuaries.

-Explore the Kathmandu Valley for its historic temples and being the political and cultural heart of the country.
+While on a Nepal Travel, explore the Kathmandu Valley for its historic temples.
+Know why it is being called the political and cultural heart of the country.
 Experience the nostalgic past of reign of Mallas with the spell binding architecture, culture and lip smacking cuisines.

-Visit Nepal to experience the world’s best trekking tours in the Annapurna Region.
+Nepal also has the world?s best trekking tours, specially in the Annapurna Region.
 Nowhere else in the world you get to experience the windiest, driest and wettest destinations, all in one go.
-The ‘Monument Zones’ include the oldest Buddhist majestic monuments, dating back to 3rd century.
+The ?Monument Zones? include the oldest Buddhist majestic monuments, dating back to 3rd century.

-Several UNESCO world heritage sites further add to the charm of Nepal Tourism.
+UNESCO world heritage sites further add to the charm of Nepal Tour.
 Soak in the old world culture with innumerable monasteries, temples and inns in this land locked country.

 The spiritual and ethereal importance of lakes in Nepal cannot be penned down in words.
 With more than 200 lakes flaunting their glacier origin, you will definitely not miss the sea.
 It is also the home for more than 35 different cultures, adding innumerable languages, traditions, customs and cuisines in its repertoire.

 For spiritual seekers, nothing offers a sacred embrace like Nepal.
-Get lost in the tranquillity and peace of this platonic destination, teeming with every possible encounter with serenity and pious ambiance.
+Get lost in the tranquility and peace of this platonic destination, teeming with every possible encounter with serenity and pious ambiance.

 One of the royal cities of Kathmandu Valley, Patan is teeming with metal statues, stone and wood carvings, Hindu and Buddhist temples and more than 1000 monuments.
-The rich tradition of handicrafts and artefacts would simply enthral you.
+The rich tradition of handicrafts and artifacts would simply enthrall you.

-It is called as the ‘City of Beauty’ and is the third largest city of Nepal.
-Originally called as ‘Lalitpur’, it is the hotspot for purchasing unique Buddha statues, traditional masks, fine metal work and jewels.
+It is known the ?City of Beauty? and is the third largest city of Nepal.
+Originally called as ?Lalitpur?, it is the hotspot for purchasing unique Buddha statues, traditional masks, fine metal work and jewels.